red-dev-inc/zavax-oracle/security/threat-model.md

 ## The ZavaX Oracle Platform

-This platform diagram shows ZavaX Oracle's three nodes with their associated RPC proxys (operated by Alice, Bob, and Carol) and two web servers (operated by Walter and Xavier), and the connections between them.
-It omits showing firewalls, but in fact, each host is protected by both host-based and external firewalls, explained elsewhere.
+This UML platform diagram shows ZavaX Oracle's three nodes with their associated RPC proxys (operated by Alice, Bob, and Carol) and two web servers (operated by Walter and Xavier), and the connections between them.
+It omits showing firewalls, but in fact, each host is protected by both host-based and external firewalls, [explained elsewhere](deployment-notes.md).

 ![Can't display the diagram](images/ZavaXOracleDeployment.png)

 This is a tiny Avalanche L1 with only three nodes.
-As such, it is well-suited to illustrate worst-case threat model scenarios that we will encounter with our next more complex project, the bridge.
+As such, it is well-suited to illustrate worst-case threat model scenarios that we will encounter with our next more complex project, **red·bridge**.

-One can see that all of these attacks' feasibility and impact are mitigated—often by orders of magnitude—*by increasing the size of the network and distribution of stake.* Indeed, in the production version of the bridge, the network will be much larger.
-(Version 1.0 of the ZavaX Bridge will accommodate up to 1000 nodes.)
+One can see that all of these attacks' feasibility and impact are mitigated—often by orders of magnitude—*by increasing the size of the network and distribution of stake.* Indeed, in the production version of **red·bridge**, the network will be much larger.
+(Version 1.0 of **red·bridge** will accommodate up to 1000 nodes.)

-The ZavaX Oracle is also a permissioned blockchain, and this will not be the case for the bridge, which will be permissionless, further hardening the platform in some key ways.
+The ZavaX Oracle is also a permissioned (proof-of-authority) blockchain, and this will not be the case for **red·bridge**, which will be permissionless (proof-of-stake), further hardening the platform in some key ways.
 There will be no private key that can add and remove nodes, for instance.

 Finally, it's worth noting that in all but one of the scenarios described here, no bad data can be written to the ZavaX Oracle blockchain.
 Indeed, only under **the most severe attack** where
 - many nodes, under the control of multiple parties,